 Okay, so she doesn't look that impressive in a pack-a-mac but if this was 1850 we'd make a fortune.
 What a horrible thought.
-For those of you who don't know, the above fairy is my daughter Lily-Rose and she has ocular-cutaneous albinism, or put simply she is an albino with a lack of pigment in her skin, hair and eyes.
+For those of you who don't know, the above fairy is my daughter Lily-Rose and she has ocular-cutaneous albinism, or put simply she is a girl with a lack of pigment in her skin, hair and eyes.
 For the Victorians that would be enough to condemn and revere her.
 What's that all about?

 |Ettie Reynolds the Madagascar Lady|

 Ponder that, my friends.
 The person who said that didn't mean that Lily was unlucky to have inherited albinism, they meant she was the bringer of misfortune.
 Because Albinos and Dwarves are unlucky.
 You heard me right.